danduk82/extract_bib/README.rst

 - one *Bibtex* file with all your references.
 Important: the references entries must end with a line containing only the *}* character that closes the entry.
 This is normally the case if you use e.g. *Jabref* to manage your citations.
 - one *Latex* file.
-Use standard *natbib* commands, if you need custom commands, you will need to add them to the *BibtexCOMMANDLIST* global variable at the beginning of the script.
+Use standard *natbib* commands, if you need custom commands, you will need to add them to the *BIBTEXCOMMANDLIST* global variable at the beginning of the script.

 Then run *extract_bib.py LatexFile BibtexFile* in a command line replacing *LatexFile*